Main Tab General Specifications

 12 – Power Factor – A DC source has a power factor of 1.
 AC sources have a power factor of less than 1.
 If the amplifier incorporates power factor correction, it will show up here.

 13 – BTU/hr – This is the heat output of the amplifier, useful for designing a cooling system.
-Since it is for a sine wave stimulus, it represents the worst case scenario.
+The sine wave stimulus represents the worst case scenario.
 It can be de-rated as desired.
 See the next section on Pink Noise stimulus.
 For our international friends, BTU/hr can be converted to kCal/hr by multiplying by o.25.
 I originally included it but needed to save space.

 14 – Any special notes regarding test conditions, nuances, special setups, etc. can be listed below the matrix.